DavidAaronOrtiz/react-starter/README.md

 Requirements:
 - This will be a hybrid mobile app.
+- There will also be a web app version with a slightly different UI.
+Same feature set.
 - Capture photo, file upload, and biometrics are some of the key native features needed in the app.
 - This will have real-time/near real-time transactions that will be needed to update different modules in the app.
 - Security featues: Login, idle session logout.